d1n3x3z7/FSIP_plugin/README.md

-# WARNING

-Perhaps the tunneling provider has blocked access completely or only partially in some countries.
-The repository is marked as outdated.

 # FSIP Minecraft Bukkit Plugin

  A plugin that allows you to open the server to others without a static IP address